 Sakshee Chawla Master in Public Policy at Harvard Kennedy School

-Sakshee Chawla is a first year Master in Public Policy candidate at Harvard Kennedy School.
+Sakshee Chawla is a second year Master in Public Policy candidate at the Harvard Kennedy School.
+During her time at Harvard, Sakshee has served as a Course Assistant for the course Markets and Market Failure, and a Research Assistant both at the Harvard Graduate School of Education and The Project on Workforce at the Malcolm Wiener Center for Social Policy.
 Prior to studying public policy at HKS, Sakshee worked at an education research firm where she studied topics including student success, retention, and equity.
 She most recently developed a toolkit for universities to promote student and faculty mental health, as well as analyzed learning loss expected from school closures during the coronavirus pandemic.
 Sakshee grew up in New Delhi, India and earned her Bachelor of Arts in Economics and Psychology from Smith College.

 Daniel Estupiñan Master in Public Policy candidate at Harvard Kennedy School